How to Treat Cat Acne Once and Fur All

 I’ve been using Vetericyn products for a while for my pets, and everything I’ve used has had amazing results!
 If you’re a cat parent, Vetericyn’s Feline Antimicrobial Facial Therapy will make a great addition to your pet medicine cabinet.

 Since cat chin acne may require lifelong treatment to keep it under control, it’s important to use something that will make the process as easy and pain-free as possible, both for your cat and for you.
-I love Vetericyn products because they’re great for cleaning, soothing, and preventing infection and won’t sting or burn, so your cat won’t run behind the nearest piece of furniture when he sees you coming with the cotton balls.
+I love Vetericyn products because they’re great for cleaning, soothing, and preventing infection but won’t sting or burn, so your cat won’t run behind the nearest piece of furniture when he sees you coming with the cotton balls.

 Of course, if your cat’s acne doesn’t clear up with at-home treatment or if you notice swelling, tenderness, or hair loss, schedule a visit with your veterinarian to spare him from unnecessary pain and rule out any other medical issues.